margotgunning/STAT545-hw01-Gunning-Margot/README.md

   * *Grad*: UBC, Bioinformatics

 ## The Last Stuff
   * *Sign-off*:  I'm Margot Gunning, and this has been STAT545-hw01.
-Notes from today's broadcast can be found at http://stat545.com/.
+Notes from today's broadcast can found [here](http://stat545.com/).
 Have a pleasent day.